Mining Intelligence and News

 Mine Life...
 Lock

 Cortez is expected to continue producing long into the future through the addition of projects such as Goldrush, Robertson and Fourmile.
-The Record of Decision for the Goldrush mine was issued in December 2023 and is now forecast to produce 130,000 ounces of gold in 2024.
+The Record of Decision for the Goldrush mine was issued in December 2023.

 The Robertson is a particularly significant target, where step-out drilling has confirmed an upside potential which comes with the additional advantage of mostly oxide ore.